Fed says U.S. fiscal headaches one reason to maintain stimulus

 Even more worrisome, the government will run out of cash and default on the national debt soon after mid-October if Congress does not authorize more borrowing to pay the nation's bills.

-That could rock the U.S. economy by fuelling a surge in borrowing costs for families and businesses, while also slamming the stock market.
+That could rock the U.S. economy by fueling a surge in borrowing costs for families and businesses, while also slamming the stock market.

 Bernanke said the decision to hold off on reducing bond purchases was partly due to uncertainties over "upcoming fiscal debates."